 International Wire Returns

-International wire transfers can be returned at any time, there is no deadline by which transfers must be returned.
+International wire transfers can be returned by beneficiaries at any time.
+There is no deadline by which a transfer must be returned.

-When an outgoing Swift transfer originated by Column is returned, returned funds will be credited back to the originator's account.
+When an outgoing international wire transfer originated by Column is returned, returned funds will be credited back to the originator's account.
 In most cases, the returned value will not equal the initial value.
 All funds received by Column will be converted to USD using real-time FX rates.
 The FX rate used at time of return is not guaranteed to match the FX rate you booked when sending the initial transfer.
-Benenficiary and/or intermediary banks may also charge fees to return the Swift transfer.
+Benenficiary and/or intermediary banks may also charge fees to return the international wire transfer.

-return_reason: The return reason if the Swift transfer is returned.
+return_reason: The return reason if the international wire transfer is returned.
 This is a free-format text field with details from the beneficiary bank.

 returned_amount: The amount (in the smallest unit of the currency) if this transfer is returned.